PFTL/website_articles/tips/04_multiprocessing_windows_linux.md

     my_class.wait()
 ```

-By using ``set_start_method``, the program will give the same error both on Windows and on Linux.
-Whether you need to add this line or not, depends on what do you want to achieve.
+By using ``set_start_method``, the program will give the same error on Windows and Linux.
+Whether you need to add this line or not depends on what do you want to achieve.

 So, if you ever encounter these discrepancies, you will have to re-think the design of your program.
 I had objects with non-pickable attributes, especially drivers for devices and ZMQ sockets.

+## Speed is another factor
+Even though processes usually speed up the speed of a program by leveraging multiple cores on a computer, starting each process can be time-consuming.
+The fact that on Windows and Mac Python needs to *pickle* the objects to create child processes adds an overhead that may offset the benefits of running on separated processes.
+It is especially relevant when you have many small tasks to perform, instead of a couple of long-running ones.

+Therefore, when using processes, improving the speed of the program is not a granted outcome.
+You should always benchmark your application to understand where and how different components can affect its behavior.